tap349/tap349.github.io/_posts/2017-11-19-react-native-layout.md

 |Jane Doe                         30 y.o.|
 ```

-here the name item is flexible, age item is fixed. but in case of a long
+here name item is flexible, age item is fixed. but in case of a long name
-name (the 1st row) it wouldn't be truncated pushing age item to the right =>
+(the 1st row) it wouldn't be truncated pushing age item to the right =>
 total width of row items becomes larger than the width of flex container:

 ```